Boston Terrier

 Common inquiries about the breed

-They require moderate daily exercise, such as short walks and play sessions, but they are not high-endurance athletes.
+They require moderate daily exercise, such as a brisk walk or play sessions, to stay healthy and happy.

 View Official FCI Standard